saraikium/saraikium/README.md

-### Hi there 👋
+# Hi there 👋

-- 🔭 I’m currently working on a travel and expense management project.
-- 🌱 I’m currently learning Python, Flask and GraphQL.
-- 😄 Pronouns: He/Him
+I'm Adnan.
+A polyglot Software Engineer (Web) in JavaScript and Python.
+Currently working as a tech lead in an Ohio based startup.

+# Languages and Skills

+- JavaScript, TypeScript, Node.js, React, Redux, Remix
+- Python, Flask, Pytest, SQLAlchemy, Alembic

+# DevOps

+- AWS, GCP, Ubuntu, Git